ricardotondello/brotli-chrome-extension/README.md

 ## Installing

-### Follow the step above or Download the packege in the [Releases](https://github.com/ricardotondello/brotli-chrome-extension/releases)
+### Follow the step above or Download the package in the [Releases](https://github.com/ricardotondello/brotli-chrome-extension/releases)
 1. Load your extension on Chrome following:
    1.1.
 Access `chrome://extensions/`
    1.2.
 Check `Developer mode`